Everything We Know About Season 2 of HBO's 'Euphoria'

 Of course, Rue and Jules aren't the only characters on Euphoria and there are still many loose ends from Season 1 that should be addressed going forward.
-Nate Jacobs, for one, is a character with a lot of questions swirling around.
+Nate Jacobs, for one, is a character with a lot of questions swirling around him.
 As shown by the Jules special, she still has complicated feelings for "Tyler," the fantasy of a person she attached to Nate's online profile Shyguy118 that he catfished her with—but it's unclear if their communication was solely for blackmail or if there were secret feelings on his end too.
 He's a complicated character for sure, and his relationship with his father is at the root of a lot of his volatile behavior.
 As you may recall, Season 1 ended with (a newly single) Maddy seeing what was almost definitely the graphic video of Cal Jacobs and Jules.
-Both Cal and Nate went to extreme lengths to protect their reputations this season, so now that Maddy has the upper hand, it's hard to say whether the truth will come out and what that means for the father and son.
-Knowing those two, it's unlikely they would react casually by any means.
+Both Cal and Nate went to extreme lengths to protect their reputations, so now that Maddy has the upper hand, it's hard to say whether the truth will come out and what that means for the father and son.
+Knowing those two, it's unlikely they would react casually.

 In an interview with EW, Jacob Elordi, who plays Nate, spoke to this and his problematic character's possible fate.
 "I want him to have a life and I want it to be honest," he explained.
 "I truly don't have any qualms about which direction it goes.
 I mean, obviously, it would be a lovely story if he turned out to be a real sunflower and lit up the world.
 But I definitely want it to be just true and real to his experience and I want it to kind of make sense.
 And I'm not sure what that looks like."